 - Slinky – Richard James was attempting to invent a spring that would stabilize equipment on Navy ships.
 He accidentally knocked it off his table and was delighted to see how it slinked down to the floor.
 While the Navy rejected his invention, millions of children throughout the world have owned at least one Slinky.

 - Silly Putty – During WWII James Wright was trying to invent a cheap alternative to synthetic rubber.
 He accidentally spilled boric acid into silicone oil and created a stretchy bouncy product.
 This toy has morphed into Theraputty, a helpful tool for strengthening and stretching muscles.
+Check out these theraputty exercises for ideas to use this tool!)

 - Playdough – This craft staple and children’s favorite building material was designed as a wallpaper cleaner.
 With the decline in popularity of wallpaper in recent years, the company is thankful they rebranded this as the playdough we know today!
 And, we all know the benefits of play dough, so this is a wonderful mistake that was made!